-Tire failures or blowouts are a major cause of rollovers.
+While tire recalls are relatively common, being able to pinpoint tire defects as the cause of a wreck is rare.
+Tire failures or blowouts are a major cause of rollovers and other crashes.
 Throughout the years, evidence of dangerous tires sold by some of the largest manufacturers in the world has shown that tires are not suitable for use.
 Tread separation is one of the most common reasons for a tire blowout and can be attributed to poor tread design, which causes separation while the car is in motion.
-At highway speeds, the defective tires “blow out” caused by the tread separation causing serious accidents including rollovers, spinouts, and other single vehicle accidents.
+At highway speeds, the defective tires “blow out” caused by the tread separation causing serious accidents including rollovers, spinouts, and other single-vehicle accidents.

 Brake systems in cars are extremely complex, involving parts such as discs, rotors, calipers, and hydraulic lines – all of which must work together properly in order for the brakes to function and stop the vehicle safely.
 If brake failure occurs, the driver and his or her passengers – as well as innocent bystanders – may be at risk of a serious accident and subsequent injuries or death.

 A defective airbag is one that fails to deploy or deploys when it is not supposed to.
 Over the past year, airbags have been in the news for many of the wrong reasons.
 Several automakers have been forced to issue NHTSA recalls for defective airbags.
 Airbag defects have caused spinal injuries, fractured necks, head and brain injuries, facial injuries, and eye injuries in motorists.
 When an airbag deploys when an accident has not occurred, it may cause a driver to lose control.